futres/RShinyFuTRES/README.md

 #### Verbatim fields

 If data values need to change, such as a country name, we recommend naming the original column "verbatimCountry" and updating the country name in a new column, Country.

+## Caveats

+- If downloading a dataframe with only one row, the resulting csv file will be transposed.
+- If you have multiple measurements per row but only select one measurement to take out, the dataframe will remain unchanged.